eclipse-tractusx/item-relationship-service/docs/arc42.md

 Additionally, models can be deployed with the system as a backup to the real Semantic Hub service.

+#### Discovery Service

+The IRS uses the Discovery Finder in order to find the correct EDC Discovery URL for the type BPN.
+This URL is cached locally.

+When the EDC Discovery is requested to return the EDC connector endpoint URLs for a specific BPN, the results are cached as well.

+The time to live for both caches can be configured separately as described in the Administration Guide.

+Further information on Discovery Service can be found in the chapter "System scope and context".

 ## Development concepts

 ### Build, test, deploy